Sense-X/UniFormer/README.md

 ## Updates

+***05/19/2023***

+The extension version has been accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (***TPAMI***) 🎉🎉🎉.
+In revision, we explore the simple yet effective lightweight design: **Hourglass UniFormer**.
+Based on that, we propose the efficient UniFormer-XS and UniFormer-XXS:

+- For image tasks, they surpass [MobileViT](https://arxiv.org/abs/2110.02178), [PVTv2](https://arxiv.org/abs/2106.13797) and [EfficientNet](https://arxiv.org/abs/1905.11946).
+- For video tasks, they surpass [X3D](https://arxiv.org/abs/2004.04730) and [MoViNet](https://arxiv.org/abs/2103.11511).

 ***11/20/2022***

 We have released [UniFormerV2](https://github.com/OpenGVLab/UniFormerV2), which aims to arming the pre-trained ViTs with efficient UniFormer designs.
 It can save a lot of reaining resources and achieve powerful performance on 8 popular benchmarks.
-Please have a try! 🎉
+Please have a try! 🎉🎉

 ***10/26/2022***